 Ovftool windows7.vmx f:/win7export/windows7ovf.ovf

-Since I added OVFtool to Windows RUN variables, I was able to execute this command from Virtual machine’s folder, so giving the vmx file name worked straight away.
+Since I added OVFtool to Windows RUN variables, I was able to execute this command from the Virtual machine’s folder, so giving the vmx file name worked straight away.

 F:/win7export/windows7ovf.ovf is the destination (I created the “win7export” folder already)